cysouw/diathesis/text/c05_preverbs.md

 ### [ N | N ] Preverb reflexive intransitive alternation {#sec:preverb-reflexive}

 The prefixed verb *überarbeiten* is transparently derived from the verb *arbeiten* 'to work', but in two semantically different directions.
-In one sense *überarbeiten* means 'to revise', i.e. 'to work on something again', which shows an applicative diathesis [@Next a,b], see [@sec:preverb-applicative].
-In another sense *überarbeiten* means 'to overwork', i.e. 'to work too hard' [@Next c,d].
+In one sense *überarbeiten* means 'to revise', i.e. 'to work on something again', which shows an applicative diathesis [@next a,b], see [@sec:preverb-applicative].
+In another sense *überarbeiten* means 'to overwork', i.e. 'to work too hard' [@next c,d].
 In this sense an obligatory, but 'empty', accusative reflexive pronoun is present.

 :::ex
 a.
 Ich arbeite am Text.